This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 If you had full intent to meet the letting conditions but were unable, you could still qualify via a period of grace.
 You must show that you tried to let the property, such as by proof of marketing or cancelled lettings.

-A period of grace is allowed if the letting condition was made in the previous year.
+A period of grace is allowed if the letting condition was achieved in the previous year.
 A second period of grace is allowed in the following year, but if the property fails to meet the requirements in year 4, it will lose its FHL status.

 Can you get a furnished holiday let mortgage?